Health Equity Research Program

 - Candidate must meet at least one of the following criteria:

 - Be a member of an underrepresented racial or ethnic group as consistent with NIH policy.
 For more information, see Racial and Ethnic Categories and Definitions for NIH Diversity Programs and NIH Guide Number NOT-OD-20-031.

 - Self-identify as an individual with a disability that substantially limits one or more major life activities.
 See the specific definition in the Americans With Disabilities Act.

 - Be from a disadvantaged background as defined in NIH Guide Number NOT-OD-20-031.
 Read about the changes to this eligibility criterion.

-- People who are already supported on research grants (especially the parent grant) are not eligible.
+- People who are already supported on research grants (especially the parent grant) are not typically eligible.
 Students who are supported by an Institutional NRSA are eligible once they have completed the grant.
 Contact your program officer to verify eligibility.

 - Graduate students or people in postdoctoral training who are supported by an Institutional NRSA may not be transferred to supplemental support before completing their appointed period of training.